-When the 2024 softball season begins, Stefanie Phillips will start her 11th year as a part of the Tarleton Softball program and her eighth year as the top assistant coach under head coach Mark Cumpian.
+When the 2026 softball season begins, Stefanie Phillips will start her 13th year as a part of the Tarleton Softball program and her 10th year as the top assistant coach under head coach Mark Cumpian.

-After spending her first three seasons as a second assistant under Julie Mata and Cumpian, she has coached pitchers, catchers, and slappers in all 11 years of her Tarleton tenure and will begin her eighth season of also working with outfielders and serving as the recruiting coordinator.
+After spending her first three seasons as a second assistant under Julie Mata and Cumpian, she has coached pitchers, catchers, and slappers in all 12 years of her Tarleton tenure and will begin her ninth season of also working with outfielders and serving as the recruiting coordinator.

 In Tarleton's third year in Division I, the Texans notched their second-straight 30-win season and earned the fifth seed in the WAC Tournament for the first team in program history.
 Tarleton then was invited to the National Invitational Softball Championships for the second consecutive season and knocked off UC Davis, 10-4.
 She helped guide Katy Schaefer and Kelci Hill to earning second team All-WAC honors in 2023.